warriorstar-orion/avulto/docs/source/api/dme.rst

       Returns the :class:`TypeDecl` of the type given by *path* if it exists.
       Note that the dictionary :attr:`types` is analogous to using this method.

-   .. property:: types
-      :type: dict[Path, TypeDecl]

-      A mapping of type paths to their :class:`TypeDecl`\s.

 .. class:: ProcDecl

    A declaration for a specific proc on a type.
 Note that a type may have multiple definitions of a given proc with the same name.
 This only represents one proc definition.

+   .. property:: source_loc
+      :type: SourceLoc

+      The :class:`SourceLoc` of the proc's declaration, as determined by the parser.

    .. method:: walk(walker)